Home/Insights/Data Architecture

 Effective agent memory systems implement data lifecycle policies that balance performance with cost.
 Recent operational data remains in hot storage for instant access, while historical patterns move to lower-cost storage tiers.
 Agents intelligently query across storage tiers based on decision requirements.

 Organizations typically see 40% cost reduction through intelligent lifecycle management without impacting agent performance.
-The Architecture Design phase models data access patterns to optimize storage strategies from deployment.
+The Diagnose phase models data access patterns to optimize storage strategies from deployment.

 Query Optimization Through Materialized Views